SansGuidon/bookmarks/README.md

 * [The Front-End Checklist](https://frontendchecklist.io/) - perfect for modern websites and meticulous developers!
 * [Michael O'Brien](https://simplesecurity.sensedeep.com/web-developer-security-checklist-f2e4f43c9c56) - (2017) Web Developer Security Checklist
 * [HTML5 Accessibility](https://html5accessibility.com/) - Get the current accessibility support status of HTML5 features across major browsers.
-* [The A11Y Project](https://a11yproject.com/checklist/) - Checklist : Determine how accessible your site is
+* [The A11Y Project Checklist](https://a11yproject.com/checklist/) - Determine how accessible your site is

 ## Web development tools
 * [Clay](http://fvisser.nl/clay/) - is a CSS preprocessor like LESS and Sass, but implemented as an embedded domain specific language (EDSL) in Haskell.